yakiwei/CoPhree/README.md

 RAM: 16 GB recommended.
 CPU: 4 cores or more.
 Operating System: Windows 10/11 (required for COMSOL-Python MPH interface).
-Required Python packages:numpy, os, sys, shutil, time,mph (for COMSOL-Python bridging),phreeqc (for Phreeqc-Python bridging)
+Required Python packages:numpy, mph (for COMSOL-Python bridging),phreeqc (Python interface for IPhreeqc)

 Python Dependencies
 bash
-pip install numpy mph phreeqpy
+pip install numpy mph phreeqpc

 🏁 Quick Start: Runnable Example (Single-Step)
 This repository includes a pre-configured test case to verify your environment.
 The scripts use relative paths and will automatically redirect COMSOL's export path to the local /Results folder.
 Start COMSOL Server: Open the "COMSOL Multiphysics Server" application on your computer.